MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 #### Building the breakpad library

 Next you must include and compile Google Breakpad by following the instructions listed in the official [Google Breakpad for Android README](https://github.com/google/breakpad/blob/master/README.ANDROID).
-In order to use it Unity, just include the binary into your app.
+In order to use it in Unity, just include the binary into your app.

 > [!NOTE]
 > The App Center SDK does not bundle Google Breakpad by default.